 Your child may need a little time to get used to the weight and bulk of the cast.
-But he can walk around, go to school, and do his regular activities.
-It’s good for him to stay active.
+But they can walk around, go to school, and do their regular activities.
+It’s good for them to stay active.

 Meanwhile, keep these things in mind:

 The cast must stay dry.
 This is the most important of all.
 If the lining gets wet, it can blister or irritate your child’s skin.
-When it’s time for a bath, he could take sponge baths, or else hold the cast outside the tub.
-Or before he gets in the tub, wrap the cast in plastic wrap, then put a plastic bag over that, then another layer of plastic wrap.
+When it’s time for a bath, they could take sponge baths, or else hold the cast outside the tub.
+Or before they get in the tub, wrap the cast in plastic wrap, then put a plastic bag over that, then another layer of plastic wrap.